MohitGoel92/Classification/README.md

 **Note:** Getting perfect splits will eventually lead to overfitting.
 Therefore, if we get down to homogeneous nodes we will overfit.
 We must therefore ensure the right balance between variance and tradeoff.

+### Decision Trees and High Variance

+- One of the problems as mentioned above is that Decision Trees tend to add high variance as they tend to overfit.
+- Since Decision Trees don't make many strong assumptions such as linearly seperable classes, they usually find structures that attempt to explain the training set too well.
+- Therefore, small changes in the data greatly affect predictions (high variance) as the model does not generalise outside the current dataset.
+- A solution to this problem is to prune trees.
+This means we have a preset maximum depth which results in only a certain number of splits being performed.
+- We can prune leaves based on Classification Error threshold.
+For instance, is a leaf correctly classified 90% of its samples, then that is enough for us.
+Resulting in no further splitting.
+-